Structuring a Digital Marketing Plan for Restaurants

 Step 6 - Control

-Essentially the control element is there to identify what worked, what didn’t work, and what can be improved going forward in the future.
-For example, if your restaurant’s goal was to increase the number of diners booking through your website, Google Analytics can track this data and show the results.
-If the goals are being achieved then the procedures can be fine-tuned for greater improvement, but if not, Google Analytics can help a business understand why, and can help you implement changes to ensure the objectives are met.
-It’s also vital to remember that communication is key, if you’re looking to implement a change, always address your concerns with the wider team to ensure there is buy-in to the plan.
+The control element is essential for identifying what worked, what didn’t, and what can be improved going forward.
+For example, if your restaurant’s goal was to increase the number of diners booking through your website, Google Analytics can track this data and display the results.
+If the goals are being met, procedures can be fine-tuned for greater success.
+If not, Google Analytics can help identify the reasons and guide the implementation of changes to achieve your objectives.

 Leave a Reply